 Figuring out your healthcare as an expat has been the biggest knot to untie in my decision to move to Mexico.
 Information on the basics on public Mexican healthcare, Segura Popular (free) or IMSS (around $400 a year) that many expats purchase is easy to find in expat forums and online.

 The consensus seems to be that getting private insurance is the better option, particularly if you are a permanent resident, rather than count on public insurance.
-Generally, people cite the inefficiency and red tape rather than the quality of the care that is at question in the case of IMSS insurance.
+Generally, people cite the inefficiency and red tape rather than the quality of the care in the case of IMSS insurance versus private insurance.
+Doctors in Mexico are required to work part-time for IMSS so the talent pool in the same in that regard.

 Private insurance is still much cheaper than in the U.S. For a healthy person of 55 or so a comprehensive plan would run around $1,400 dollars a year.
-You need to get on it by age 62 however.
+You need to get on it by age 62 however, as the premiums go up considerably if entering the system after that age.

 Doctors in Mexico, especially specialists and those in larger cities, are deemed first-rate, often being trained in the U.S. Mexican doctors are appreciated especially for their superior bedside manner, willing to spend the extra time with you that can be lacking in the U.S.